WhatsApp Template Messages: Rules, Best Practices and Examples

 What are WhatsApp template messages and why do we use them?

 WhatsApp template messages are pre-written, pre-approved messages that are sent by a business to opted-in customers via WhatsApp API.
-Examples might include confirmations, delivery updates, and support-related automatic replies outside of the "service window” (more on this below).
-WhatsApp charges a small fee for every such message sent.
-You can find more information on pricing here.
+Examples are automatic login confirmations, delivery status updates and support-related messages that are used outside of your "service window."
+Apart from transaction-related message templates, non-transaction-related templates have also been allowed since 2021 (e.g. for newsletters ).

 For communication to take place, a customer must first take the initiative by explicitly indicating that they wish to receive a message from the business.
 They do this by either 1) sending the business a message first, or 2) opting in to receive notifications from the business.